GitableRoy/VirtualCamp/README.md

 5. [Sources](#sources)

 ## About
 This is a script that automates the process that allows your BootCamp to be run through VirtualBox on macOS.
-Note: This has only been tested for Windows 10 but it is coded to work for Windows 7, Vista, 8, 8.1, and 10 (64-bit versions only).
+Note: This has only been tested for Windows 10 but it is coded to work for Windows 7, Vista, 8, 8.1, and 10.

 ## Prerequisites
 There are a few things needed before using this script.